What’s your post-IPO stock liquidation strategy?

 Pre-IPO Planning for Restricted Stock Units and Restricted Stock Awards

 For employees with RSUs and RSAs, the situation is exceedingly simple.
 Restricted stock units and awards will continue to vest according to the stated vesting schedule during the lockup period.
-Unless your company is being bought out by another firm, there are no decisions you’ll need to make regarding your equity compensation.
+Unless your company is being bought out by another firm, there are no decisions you’ll need to make regarding your equity compensation, except whether you plan to sell owned shares when restrictions are lifted.

 Existing vested shares and new shares that vest during the blackout period can be sold when the lockup expires, usually six months.